Plan your rideUse our map or request a printed Sydney cycling map to plan your route along low traffic streets, cycleways and shared paths.

 More and more Sydneysiders are turning to 2 wheels to commute to work, stay fit, reduce travelling times or just for fun.

-We have created 10km of separated cycleways, 60km of shared paths and 40km of other infrastructure – that’s 110km of the 200km City network already complete.
+So far, we have created 12.5km of separated cycleways, 60km of shared paths and 40km of other infrastructure.

 Where separated paths have been introduced the number of bike trips have doubled and trebled in some places.
-Overall the number of bike trips has doubled in the past 3 years.
+Overall the number of bike trips has doubled since 2010.
 Commuter periods are peak cycling times, proving that it is being used as a viable get-to-work transport option.

 Just some of the benefits of an improved cycling network in the local area include:

 - improved health

 - a cheaper way for people to get around